Keeping Your Distance is Hard: Introduction

 \subsection{Reduction Strategy}

-In what follows, we will describe each reduction as a transformation of the graph $G$ on which $T$ is played to a graph $G'$ on which $Q$ is played via the insertion of subgraphs called {\em gadgets}.
-All reductions to be used will be play-for-play, as we will enforce the following two properties in all of our constructions: \begin{itemize} \item \textbf{Vertex condition}: None of the vertices that we add to convert $G$ to $G'$ can be playable.
-No vertices of the original graph $G$ will be deleted. \item \textbf{Edge condition}: None of the additional edges will result in any restrictions on the play on any of the vertices $v \in V$ from the original graph $G$.
-That is, for any $v \in V$, a Blue/Red piece can be played at $v$ under ruleset $T$ on $G$ exactly when it can be played on $v$ using ruleset $Q$ on $G'$. \end{itemize}
+In what follows, we will describe each reduction as a transformation of the graph $G$, on which a game $T$ is played, to a graph $G'$, on which game $T'$ is played, via the insertion of subgraphs called {\em gadgets}.
+All reductions to be used will be play-for-play, as we will enforce the following two properties in all of our constructions:

+\begin{itemize} \item \textbf{Vertex condition}: No vertex added to $G$ to form $G'$ is playable.
+No vertex of the original graph $G$ is deleted. \item \textbf{Edge condition}: None of the additional edges will result in any restrictions on the play on any of the vertices $v \in V$ from the original graph $G$.
+That is, for any $v \in V$, a Blue/Red piece can be played at $v$ under ruleset $T$ on $G$ exactly when it can be played on $v$ using ruleset $T'$ on $G'$. \end{itemize}